Talos, Proxmox, OpenTofu: Beginner's Guide Pt.1

 File structure

-: Contains files and templates for the initial image configuration of the Talos clusterproviders.tf
+- files/: Contains files and templates for the initial image configuration of the Talos cluster

-: Contains the required providers used in the resource blocksvirtual_machines.tf
+- providers.tf: Contains the required providers used in the resource blocks

-: Contains the resources to spin up the virtual machinesmain.tf
+- virtual_machines.tf: Contains the resources to spin up the virtual machines

-: Contains the resource blocks for the Talos Linux bootstrapdata.tf
+- main.tf: Contains the resource blocks for the Talos Linux bootstrap

-: Contains several data required for the Talos cluster bootstrap proccessvariables.tf
+- data.tf: Contains several pieces of data required for the Talos cluster bootstrap process

-: Contains the variable declaration used in the resource blocksoutput.tf
+- variables.tf: Contains the variable declarations used in the resource blocks

-: Contains the output upon successful completion of the OpenTofu plan/apply*.tfvars
+- output.tf: Contains the output upon successful completion of the OpenTofu plan/apply

 OpenTofu Provides

-provider details and the how to guide, are located here - The
+- The telmate/proxmoxprovider details and the how-to guide, are located here

-provider details and the how to guide, are located here
+- The siderolabs/talosprovider details and the how-to guide, are located here

 terraform {